project-curio/curio-web/docs/seed_data_acquisition.md

 if health_resp.status_code != 200:
   raise SystemExit("Supabase credentials look wrong.
 Double-check SUPABASE_URL and SUPABASE_KEY, then rerun this cell.")
 ```
+> ✅ **Expected Outcome:** The console prints "Supabase test status: 200."
+This confirms your credentials and database connection are working.
+> 🎯 You’ve completed this stage successfully — move on to the next section when you’re ready.

 **Edit tips:** replace `YOUR-PROJECT` and `YOUR-SUPABASE-ANON-KEY` with the exact values you copied from Supabase.
 Keep the quotation marks.
 If you paste the wrong value, rerun the cell after fixing it.

 ### 5.6 Third-Party Keys